-Permeable rocks and soils in the south of the district allow groundwater to be stored in underground aquifers, but the north of the district has rocks and soils that hinder water seepage.
+Permeable rocks and soils in the west of the district allow groundwater to be stored in underground aquifers, but most of the district has rocks and mixed clays that hinder water seepage.

-The causes of our local water problems
+The causes of our local problems

 There is a wealth of knowledge available about our waters in national water quality reports, academic research and investigations.
-In 2004 all available information was investigated to identify the district's main problems: those that are widespread and those that pose the greatest threat of damage to our water environment.
-The analysis (see www.nwirbd. com) identified these potential problems.
+In 2004, all available information was investigated to identify the district's main problems: those that are widespread and those that pose the greatest threat of damage to our water environment.
+The analysis (see www.nbirbd.com) identified these potential problems.